Payment card number: Issuer identification number (IIN)

 The first six or eight digits of a card number (including the initial MII digit) are known as the issuer identification number (IIN).
 These identify the card issuing institution that issued the card to the card holder.
 The rest of the number is allocated by the card issuer.
 The card number's length is its number of digits.
 Many card issuers print the entire IIN and account number on their card.

 In some circumstances, the issuer identification number (IIN) or bank identification number (BIN) may not be licensed directly from the issuing network (such as Mastercard or Visa).
-Obtaining an IIN/BIN number can be costly, time consuming and demand intensive operational burdens on in-house regulatory and compliance teams.
-For this reason, some new card programmes may use a 'BIN sponsor', in which case the IIN/BIN number is effectively sub-licensed from a scheme regulated entity.
+Obtaining a BIN/INN number can be costly, time consuming and demand intensive operational burdens on in-house regulatory and compliance teams.
+For this reason, some new card programs may use a 'BIN sponsor', in which case the IIN/BIN number is effectively sub-licensed from a scheme regulated entity.
 This is known as BIN sponsorship, and is a popular way for financial institutions to fast-track access to market.

 In the United States, IINs are also used in NCPDP pharmacy claims to identify processors, and are printed on all pharmacy insurance cards.
 IINs are the primary routing mechanism for real-time claims.

 The ISO Register of Issuer Identification Numbers database is managed by the American Bankers Association.
 ABA is the Registration Authority for this standard and is responsible for allocating IINs to issuers.

 Online merchants may use IIN lookups to help validate transactions.
 For example, if a card's IIN indicates a bank in one country, while the customer's billing address is in another, the transaction may call for extra scrutiny.